Thank you for your interest in our puppies!

 and kept abreast of pregnancies, deliveries and puppy status.

 COLOR: We DNA color test our breeding dogs in order to predict the color of the puppies.
-Our girls produce primarily creams, apricots, reds, blacks, parti patterns and chocolates.
-You can expect many of the chocolates to lighten to cafe' au lait and dark reds to lighten to apricot.
+Our girls produce primarily creams, apricots, reds, blacks, parti patterns , phantoms and chocolates.
+You can expect many of the chocolates to lighten to cafe' au lait or lavender; and reds to lighten to apricot.

-SIZE: The expected size of our pups will be considered mini's to small mediums which generally grow from about 15 to under 20 inches at their shoulders and weigh from about 12 to 38 pounds.
-Males typically grow a bit taller than the females.
+SIZE: The expected size of our pups will be considered mini's to small mediums which generally grow from about 15 to under 18 inches at their shoulders and weigh from about 12 to 38 pounds.
+Males typically grow a bit taller and heavier than the females.

 A TIDBIT ABOUT GENERATIONS: There is lots of confusion about generations.
 A brief explanation is this: 'F' simply means Filial.
 An F-1 is the first litter between the mating of a pure Poodle and pure Lab.
 F-2 and F-3 mean the second and third generation after the foundation parents (first mating) of the Lab and Poodle (and in the case of Australians, any other breed infusions).